Library Computer Access: Free Internet, Printing & Tech Resources Near You

 Many library computer labs provide headphone jacks at every workstation.
 ADA-compliant hearing loop induction systems are installed at service desks in larger branches.
 Closed captioning is enabled by default on library computers for all video content.

-Alternate Input Devices
+Adaptive Input Devices

 Alternative keyboards (large-key, one-handed), trackballs, mouth sticks, and eye-gaze technology are available at many branches upon request.
 Staff can assist in setting up any accessibility accommodations you need.